 Female beetles lay up to 300 eggs beneath loose bark on stressed trees.
 The eggs hatch in a few weeks and bore into the inner bark of the tree.
 The larvae dig out long galleries, then pack them with frass excrement and wood shavings.
 After several months, the larvae pupate and emerge as adults to repeat the cycle.

 The eucalyptus tree responds to the wounds by flooding the holes with a chemical called “kino,” or sap, to trap and kill the bugs.
 That is when a gardener begins to ask, “Why is my eucalyptus leaking sap?”.
 Unfortunately, the tree is not always successful in repelling insects.

 When you see weeping eucalyptus, the tree is already infested with the larvae.
 At this stage, no pesticides are very effective in helping the tree, since the larvae are already inside the wood.
 The best way to help a eucalyptus tree avoid a borer attack is to provide it with sufficient irrigation.
 The specific amount of water required by a tree depends on the planting site and the species.

 Generally, it is a good idea to irrigate your eucalyptus tree infrequently but generously.
-Once a month, provide enough water to penetrate a foot or more below the surface.
+Once a month, provide enough water to penetrate a foot (30.5 cm.) or more below the surface.
 Use drip emitters for several days to allow the water to seep into the soil.

 In order to prevent weeping eucalyptus, it also pays to choose the species you plant carefully.
 Some species and cultivars are more resistant to these pests and to drought.
-On the other hand, eucalyptus species that come from the wetter regions of Australia fare particularly badly in prolonged drought.
+On the other hand, eucalyptus species that come from the wetter regions of Australia fare particularly badly in a prolonged drought.
 They are especially susceptible to being attacked and killed by borers.